XsLangley/Violin/README.md

 - PyTorch >= 1.9.0
 - PyTorch Geometric == 2.0.4
 - scikit-learn >= 1.1.2
+- ogb == 1.2.1

+Note: the code may not be compatible with the latest PyTorch Geometric and ogb libraries.
+Please modify the code accordingly if you encounter any errors (especially for the part of dataset loading).

 Two steps to quickly reproduce the results:
 1. train the vanilla GCN.
 Type the following commands: